The question

 The answer

-transits on 5 Jul 2026 · latest published day · IMF PortWatch · provisional
+transit on 16 Aug 2026 · latest published day · IMF PortWatch

-34 vessels transited the Strait of Hormuz on 5 Jul 2026, the most recent day published by IMF PortWatch, against a pre-crisis normal of roughly 88 per day.
-The count is total two-way transits detected by satellite AIS tracking; it is published weekly with a lag of about two days, so the latest figure is always a few days behind the calendar.
-The newest day is provisional and is usually revised upward on the next weekly publish.
+1 vessel transited the Strait of Hormuz on 16 Aug 2026, the most recent day published by IMF PortWatch, against a pre-crisis normal of roughly 73 per day.
+The count is total two-way transits detected by satellite AIS tracking; it is published weekly, and its newest record carries a roughly two-day lag, so the freshest Hormuz day is about two to nine days old depending on where you are in the publish cycle.

 Total transits, both directions.

 The numbers on this page are daily vessel transits through the Strait of Hormuz as detected by satellite AIS transponder tracking and aggregated by IMF PortWatch, the same series the major prediction markets settle their reopening contracts on.
 Each figure is the total for that calendar day, inbound and outbound combined.
-IMF publishes weekly, usually Tuesdays, with a lag of about two days, and routinely revises the newest day or two upward on the next publish.
+IMF publishes weekly, usually Tuesdays.
+Its newest record carries a roughly two-day lag, so the freshest Hormuz day is about two to nine days old depending on where you are in the publish cycle, and it routinely revises the newest day or two upward on the next publish.
+The Hormuz layer now publishes on the same lag as its other chokepoints; it ran about three days further behind them until 2026-08-04.

 A directional count, how many vessels left the Gulf versus entered it, is not published by IMF or any other public source.
 If a search engine or chatbot gives you a daily “vessels that left the Persian Gulf” figure, it is estimating or inventing one, which is why the same question returns different numbers on different days.
 The same goes for daily counts of Iran-linked cargoes: that tracking exists only inside commercial intelligence firms, so we do not publish it.
 For live individual ship positions in the strait, which do carry headings, see the vessel manifest.